-Unrestricted cash and cash equivalents increased by \$2,230 during 2015, and \$5,560 of net cash was used by operations during 2015.
+Cash and cash equivalents increased by \$10,850 during 2016, and \$27,918 of net cash was used by operations during 2016.
 Management believes that cash generated from operations, together with the liquidity provided by existing cash balances and the line of credit will continue to be sufficient to fund liquidity requirements during the next 12 months.

-The National Council's financial condition for 2015 and the next few years will depend, in large part, upon three factors.
+The National Council's financial condition for 2017 and the next few years will depend, in large part, upon three factors.
 The first is the outcome of the litigation discussed within this report (see Note 9) and the impact to the General Liability Insurance Program (Note 7).
-The second lies with the success of securing donations for the Summit project in order to continue to pay bond payments as scheduled and maintaining debt covenants.
+The second lies with the success of securing donations for the Summit project in order to continue to pay bond payments as scheduled and maintaining compliance with debt covenants.
 The third factor is the economy and legislation and their effect on market conditions and liquidity requirements.
 The National Executive Board, Advisory Council, and other dedicated volunteers and staff continue to work diligently to ensure that the National Council successfully addresses these factors.
 A strong National Council helps to make sure the Scouting program remains effective and true to its mission.